Copper accumulates in the liver, brain, eyes, and other organs.

 Gold or greenish gold rings (Kayser-Fleischer rings) may appear around the irises (the colored part of the eye).
 These rings develop when copper accumulates.
 In a few people, these rings are the first sign of Wilson disease.

-Doctors suspect Wilson disease based on symptoms, such as hepatitis, tremors, and personality changes that have no obvious other cause.
+Doctors suspect Wilson disease based on symptoms, such as hepatitis Overview of Hepatitis Hepatitis is inflammation of the liver.
+(See also Overview of Acute Viral Hepatitis and Overview of Chronic Hepatitis.)
+Hepatitis is common throughout the world.
+Hepatitis can be Acute (short-lived) read more , tremors, and personality changes that have no obvious other cause.
 The following tests help confirm the diagnosis:

 If children have a family history of the disease, tests are done after about age 1 year.
 Tests done earlier are likely to miss the disease.

-People with this disease must follow a diet that is low in copper.
+People with Wilson disease must follow a diet that is low in copper.
 Foods to avoid include beef liver, cashews, black-eyed peas, vegetable juice, shellfish, mushrooms, and cocoa.
-People with Wilson disease should not take any vitamin or mineral supplement that contains copper.
+People with this disease should not take any vitamin or mineral supplement that contains copper.

 Drugs that bind with copper, such as penicillamine or trientine, taken by mouth, are used to remove the accumulated copper.
 Zinc supplements can prevent the body from absorbing copper and are used if penicillamine or trientine is ineffective or has too many side effects.
 Zinc should not be taken within 2 hours of taking penicillamine or trientine because it can bind to those drugs and make them ineffective.
 For the rest of their life, people with Wilson disease must take penicillamine, trientine, zinc, or a combination.